dhh1128/codecraft.co/evolving-software-politics.md

 Why has my world view evolved?

 I think I've come to agree very strongly with Steve's observation that software is impermanent.
 Little if any software stands the test of time.
 In the mid '90s I worked on some Visual Basic code that had ancient Basic modules in it, with comments from the mid 70's.
-I hated that code--imagine the worst features of spaghetti code, hungarian notation with obsolete data types, deep technical debt, tight coupling, poor encapsulation...--this was a poster child.
+I hated that code &mdash; imagine the worst features of spaghetti code, hungarian notation with obsolete data types, deep technical debt, tight coupling, poor encapsulation... &mdash; this was a poster child.
 The code wasn't dead, but it should have been.
 20 years is too long for almost all code.
 (I'm adding a chapter about the profound benefits of death in my biology~software metaphor, in my forthcoming book, <em>Lifeware</em>.)

 When you accept that software is impermanent, you can relax.
 There doesn't have to be a centrally planned vision that remains constant over time; you can discover things as you go, and it's <em>all right</em>.